Iconectiv: Overview

-A major architect of the United States telecommunications system, the company pioneered many services, including caller ID, call waiting, mobile number portability and toll-free telephone number (800) service.
-It also pioneered the prepaid charging system and the Intelligent Network.
+A major architect of the United States telecommunications system, it pioneered many services, including caller ID, call waiting, mobile number portability, and toll-free telephone (800) service. iconectiv also pioneered the prepaid charging system and the Intelligent Network.

-Headquartered in Bridgewater, New Jersey (U.S.), iconectiv provides network and operations management, numbering, registry and fraud prevention services for the global telecommunications industry.
-It provides numbering services in more than a dozen countries, including serving as the Local Number Portability Administrator (LNPA) for the United States.
-In that capacity, iconectiv manages the Number Portability Administration Center (NPAC), the system that supports the implementation of local number portability.
+The firm provides numbering services in more than a dozen countries, including serving as the Local Number Portability Administrator (LNPA) for the United States.
+In that capacity, it manages the Number Portability Administration Center (NPAC), the system that supports the implementation of local number portability.

+History

 Founding

 iconectiv was established on October 20, 1983, as Central Services Organization as part of the 1982 Modification of Final Judgment that broke up the Bell System.
 It later received the name Bell Communications Research.
 Nicknamed Bellcore, it was a consortium established by the Regional Holding Companies upon their separation from AT&T. Since AT&T retained Bell Laboratories, the operating companies desired a separate research and development facility.
 Bellcore, the tenth company to register an Internet domain name in comTLD, provided joint research and development, was involved in standards setting, training, and centralized government point-of-contact functions for its co-owners, the seven Regional Holding Companies that were themselves divested from AT&T as holding companies for the 22 local Bell Operating Companies.

 Bellcore's initial staff and corporate culture were drawn from the nearby Bell Laboratories locations in northern New Jersey, plus additional staff from AT&T and regional operating companies.
 The company originally had its headquarters in Livingston with dedication by New Jersey Governor Thomas Kean in 1985, but moved its headquarters to Morristown a decade later.
 Bellcore also operated the former Bell System Center for Technical Education in Lisle, Illinois.

 Separation from the Baby Bells

 In 1996, the company was provisionally acquired by Science Applications International Corporation (SAIC).
-The sale was closed one year later, following a regulatory approval process that covered all the states individually.
-Since the divested company no longer had any ownership connection with the Bell regional companies, the name was changed to Telcordia Technologies. in 1999.
+The sale was closed one year later, following a regulatory approval process that covered every U.S. state individually.
+Since the divested company no longer had any ownership connection with the Regional Bell Operating Companies (Baby Bells), the name was changed to Telcordia Technologies in 1999.
 The headquarters was moved to Piscataway, New Jersey.

 The former headquarters campus in Morristown and its offices and laboratories in Red Bank, New Jersey, are former Bell Labs locations that were transferred to Telcordia.

 Equal stakes in the company were sold in March 2005 to Providence Equity Partners and Warburg Pincus.